PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 Profile and showP are in DebugMod.
 Profiling works by putting a breakpoint on the first instruction corresponding to each source line.
-There is thus a few instructions\' overhead on each line, which will slightly skew the timing results for lines such as aValue IF which only contain one instruction anyway.
+There is thus a few instructions' overhead on each line, which will slightly skew the timing results for lines such as aValue IF which only contain one instruction anyway.
 We try to minimize this effect by not counting time while the profiling code itself is running, but the breakpoint trap and the return instruction (RTE) do take a number of cycles.
 Use your common sense.
 Also, for processor independence, we use Mac ticks (1/60 secs) to count time.
-Therefore the word being profiled ought to accumulate at least several seconds\' execution time, for the results to be very meaningful.
+Therefore the word being profiled ought to accumulate at least several seconds' execution time, for the results to be very meaningful.
 Call it repeatedly in a loop, if necessary.
 The longer the execution time, the more accurate the results.
 If you get a lot of lines apparently taking zero time, this probably means you need to run the word more times.
-(But remember, lines consisting of just THEN, say, don\'t actually compile any code.
-So of course they won\'t take any time.)
+(But remember, lines consisting of just THEN, say, don't actually compile any code.
+So of course they won't take any time.)

-If you\'re only interested in the execution counts, you don\'t need to bother about the length of the run.
+If you're only interested in the execution counts, you don't need to bother about the length of the run.
 These counts ought to be right, no matter what.

-Finally, this is a new feature, and it hasn\'t been very extensively tested, so please exercise caution (i.e. don\'t blame me if you crash without saving).
+Finally, this is a new feature, and it hasn't been very extensively tested, so please exercise caution (i.e. don't blame me if you crash without saving).

 Runtime Initialization {#runtime_initialization}